liferay/evolvable-apis.org/src/pages/docs/introduction/techniques.md

 ## Shared Vocabularies

-Use the language that everyone understands.
+Use carefully crafted message types that are focused on the needs of the consumers, instead of hoy the API is implemented *today*.

 It’s useful to speak a language that will result familiar to the developers of clients for your APIs.
-Using the same language means less misunderstandings, and it eases other participants to start talking to your APIhelps new participants to join the conversation with you.
+Using the same language means less misunderstandings, and it eases other participants to start talking to your API.
 Using your own slang or assigning specific meanings you only know, will make more difficult to others to understand what you are saying.

 Any organization, group or individual has a different way to communicate depending on the context in which they are.
 For example: you can refer to things with an informal name when you are talking to your kids, or you can use slang when talking with your friends, or you can have specific aliases or specific names for certain concepts inside your company, even specific properties….